sifferman/cse121_labs/lab2.md

 * The breakpoint command "b app_main", may not work with the new binary (different address maps)
   * Check the address location (riscv32-esp-elf-objdump -S binary.elf should help)
   * Create binary address checkpoint like b *0x4200bbcc" (or the correct address)
-* Run usual gdb command and check the register values before starting to execute "compute"
+* Run usual gdb command and check the register values before starting to execute `compute`

 ## Lab2.2: humidity and temperature (10 points)